ActiveState/docker-ruby/README.md

 ### Q: Why does it exist then?

-Because as of now, docker-ruby is the only way to talk to docker without having to shell-out to the command-line client (which doesn't always work).
+Because as of now, docker-ruby is the only way to talk to docker from Ruby without having to shell-out to the command-line client (which doesn't always work).